 You also get 1 free checked bag and priority check-in and boarding with the card.
 You can apply for the Citi Executive card even if you already have another Citi American Airlines card.
 Just make sure that you wait ~8 days between personal Citi applications and don’t apply for more than 2 cards within ~65 days.

 I had to call 800-695-5171 to get approved for the card.
-The representatve just transferred credit from an existing Citi card and I was approved!
+The representative just transferred credit from an existing Citi card and I was approved!

 Credit Score Impact